jedinym/sqc-text/main.typ

     }
     ```,
   ),
-  caption: "An example of a small Pydantic model and its generated JSON Schema.
-The schema describes the types of every field of the model."
+  caption: figure.caption(position: bottom)[An example of a small Pydantic model and its generated JSON Schema.
+The schema describes the types of every field of the model.]
-)
+) <figure-pydantic>
 #show figure: set block(breakable: false)

-== Validation Client Library <section-sqclib>
+== Validation client library <section-sqclib>
 In order to send a validation request to the SQC server, it is necessary to use
 the SQCLib Python package.
 This package includes a library API for use in Python
 code and a small command-line application for uploading structures from the